zxqfd555/masters-work/masters/crawlers/README.md

 ### General case

 Abstract crawler is not itself a dataset collector.
 It's a generalization over dataset collectors, which uses basic search robot to crawl a website and pick pages matching the chosen rule as dataset elements.
+For the matched pages it extracts the main body, which is then used as text.

 The example usage of an abstract crawler is Quora crawler.